opentok/Opentok-Python-SDK/README.md

 pip install opentok
 </pre>

-If you get "Permission Denied" errorsm try running it with `sudo` in front:
+If you get "Permission Denied" errors try running it with `sudo` in front:
 <pre>
 sudo pip install opentok
 </pre>